CristianoPatricio/Thesis/README.md

 # Thesis Repository

 **Description:**
- - A collection of papers, code and other things of my research in Zero-Shot Learning.
+ - A collection of papers, code and other things of my research in **Zero-Shot Learning**.

 ## Papers